 The failed radio campaigns we've seen post-mortemed trace back to one of three root causes, usually in combination.
-Understanding them changes how you evaluate any radio proposal, and how you structure a campaign if you decide to try again.

 Failure Mode 1: Wrong Station

 Radio stations have distinct audiences.
-A 40-year-old homeowner making $90,000 a year, the ideal customer for most home services, financial products, and big-ticket retail, is not distributed evenly across the dial.
+A 40-year-old homeowner making $90,000 a year — the ideal customer for most home services, financial products, and big-ticket retail — is not distributed evenly across the dial.
 They concentrate on specific stations based on format, morning show personality, and listening habits that have built over years.

 Failure Mode 2: Insufficient Frequency

-Advertising research has consistently identified frequency thresholds, the number of times a message must be heard before it registers and influences behavior.
 The commonly cited minimum for meaningful impact is around three exposures per week for a new campaign.
 Below that, the message is heard but doesn't accumulate into recognition.

 Failure Mode 3: The Campaign Ended Too Early